divvun/divvun-gramcheck-web/msoffice/README.md

 echo "Done"
 ```

 Remember to run your tests with the cache disabled.
-When in word, hover the grammar checker until the "i" appears and then clear the web cache and reload
+When in word, hover the grammar checker until the "i" appears, click it and then clear the web cache and reload in the menu that appears:

 ![How to relaod in word](reload_word.png)